lealceldeiro/gems/CleanCraftsmanship/README.md

 _The TDD uncertainty principle_: To the extent you demand certainty, your tests will be inflexible.
 To the extent you demand flexible tests, you will have diminished certainty.

+### Chapter 4: Test Design

+Rules for testing databases:

+- 1: Don't test databases (test the queries).
+- 2: Decouple the database from the business rules.

+Rules for testing GUIs:

+- Don’t test GUIs.
+- Test everything but the GUI.
+- The GUI is smaller than you think it is.

 ## Part I: Standards

 ## Part I: Ethics